How To Watch American TV Shows Abroad

 And your reaction is this:

-I moved from the U.S. to Panama almost four years ago and during my time here I would definitely say I have become an expert in getting around anything that keeps me from watching the latest episodes of Scandal.
+I moved from the U.S. to Panama almost four years ago, and during my time here I would say I have become an expert in getting around anything that keeps me from watching the latest episodes of Scandal.
 Here are five ways you can watch American TV shows abroad:

 Sign Up For Netflix, Hulu, or Amazon

-Also, most major networks like Fox, ABC, NBC, etc upload all of their TV shows on their websites and those are viewable for free.
-However, like I mentioned before most of this content is blocked from viewers outside the U.S. so you have to use one of the below workarounds to get it to work…
+Also, most major networks like Fox, ABC, NBC, etc. upload all of their TV shows on their websites, and those are viewable for free.
+However, as I mentioned before most of this content is blocked from viewers outside the U.S., so you have to use one of the below workarounds to get it to work…

 Use A VPN Service

-Hulu and Netflix have began cracking down and blocking some VPN users from using their service but the below two VPN services still work and I recommend using them:
+Hulu and Netflix have begun cracking down and blocking some VPN users from using their service, but the below two VPN services still work, and I recommend using them:

-Safer VPN: This is the paid VPN service that I use and I have found it to be one of the best.
-It’s not the cheapest service (plans start at $5.99 a month) but I have tried cheaper services and I found that they slowed down my internet connection too much.
-With Safer VPN my internet connection remains about the same speed and I find the service to be reliable.
-It’s easy to set up and they have a program for your computer, iPhone, iPad, android, etc to activate the VPN when you want to use it.
+Safer VPN: This is the paid VPN service that I use, and I have found it to be one of the best.
+It’s not the cheapest service (plans start at $5.99 a month), but I have tried more affordable services, and I found that they slowed down my internet connection too much.
+With Safer VPN my internet connection remains about the same speed, and I find the service to be reliable.
+It’s easy to set up, and they have a program for your computer, iPhone, iPad, Android, etc. to activate the VPN when you want to use it.